FlintyTub49/MusicRecommender/README.md

 ### Run the application:

--Download the application files from this repo as a zip file -Unzip the contents
+- Download the application files from this repo as a zip file

+- Unzip the contents

--Open the Command prompt/ Terminal/ Windows Powershell and cd to the folder’s directory -Ensure python v.3 is running on your system.
+- Open the Command prompt/ Terminal/ Windows Powershell and cd to the folder’s directory

+- Ensure python v.3 is running on your system.

--For windows:
+- For windows:

-—Type the following in : Command prompt/ Windows Powershell
+— - Type the following in : Command prompt/ Windows Powershell

 - --

 ```sh